0xPARC/zk-bug-tracker/README.md

 Assignments, on the other hand, simply assign a value to a variable during proof generation.
 Assignments do not have to be followed for a valid proof to be created.
 Often times, an assignment can be used, in combination with other constraints, to reduce the total number of constraints used.

-Constrains actually add equations to the R1CS file whereas assignments do not.
+Constraints actually add equations to the R1CS file whereas assignments do not.

 **Circom Case and Example**